HOL-Theorem-Prover/HOL/doc/next-release.md

     This change makes the naming consistent across all of HOL’s fragments.
     These names are used when referring to fragments in calls to `diminish_srw_ss`, when using `ExclSF` (see above), and in printing the values in the REPL.

+*   In `sigma_algebraTheory`, the definition of `measurable` has been generalized without requiring that the involved systems of sets must be σ-algebras.
+This change allows the user to express measurable mappings over generators of σ-algebras. (cf. `MEASURABLE_LIFT` for a related important lemma.)
+Existing proofs may break in two ways (both are easy to fix): 1.
+The need of extra antecedents (usually easily available) when applying some existing measure and probability theorems.
+2. When proving `f IN measurable a b`, some proof branches regarding σ-algebras no longer exists (thus the related proof scripts must be eliminated).

 * * * * *

 <div class="footer">